 Legal Help for NY Landlords and Tenants During the COVID-19 Crisis

 As the COVID-19 crisis continues, landlords and tenants alike are facing tremendous uncertainty with regards to their respective rights and the legal remedies available to enforce them.
-While landlords struggle with the temporary moratorium on eviction proceedings in New York housing courts, tenants find themselves up against deteriorating living conditions and unlawful lockouts.
+With a temporary moratorium on evictions until at least October 1, 2020 New York tenants are now especially vulnerable to landlords who take the law in their own hands with self-help evictions and illegal lockouts.
 Nonetheless, there are certain initiatives, available in specific situations, that landlords and tenants can take to protect themselves until the courts fully reopen.

-Even though no new evictions can be commenced until at least June 20th 2020 (or July 26, 2020 for tenants on federal assistance programs as mandated by the Coronavirus Aid, Relief, and Economic Security Act), there is nothing preventing landlords from getting the process started by serving notices to quit/rent demands on tenants.
+Even though no new evictions can be commenced until at least October 1, 2020, there is nothing preventing landlords from getting the process started by serving notices to quit/rent demands on tenants.
 Under the recent New York Tenant Protection Act of 2019 , for non-payment of rent, notice sent by certified mail, after residential rent is past due 5 days, and a 14-day notice to quit are required.
 This means that tenants, if they wish to avoid being evicted when the moratorium is lifted, should still be paying their rent.
 The proposed bills to cancel rent payments for residential tenants and small business are currently only propositions.

 Additionally, there is a moratorium on nonpayment evictions of residential or commercial tenants who are eligible for unemployment insurance or benefits under state or federal law or otherwise facing financial hardship due to the COVID-19 pandemic for a period of sixty days beginning on June 20, 2020.
 Late rent fees may not be charged from March 20, 2020, through August 20, 2020.